Skip to main content

 Climate And Weather

-The Caldera de Taburiente enjoys a Mediterranean climate moderated by its unique topography and Atlantic influences.
+The Caldera de Taburiente enjoys a climate moderated by its unique topography and Atlantic influences.
 Temperatures remain mild year-round, typically ranging from 12-25°C (54-77°F), with higher elevations experiencing cooler conditions.
-The caldera creates its own microclimate, often trapping clouds against the crater walls and producing localized rainfall patterns.
+The caldera creates its own microclimate, often trapping clouds against the crater walls and producing localised rainfall patterns.
 Winters are mild and relatively wet, while summers stay pleasantly warm with very little precipitation.
 The best time to visit is spring (March-May) or autumn (September-November) when temperatures are ideal for hiking and visibility is typically excellent.

 Human History